 Understanding the Costs of Bad Credit Mortgages

 Most banks mortgages have lower interest rates than private lender mortgages.
 Lenders charge higher interest rates because they are willing to take on the riskier mortgages that the banks reject.
 Banks offer interest rates ranging from 3% to 4% and private lenders offer rates ranging from 7% to 15%.
 Private mortgage lenders also charge initial fees in order to get the mortgage set up.
-Private lenders need to pay their lawyers, their own staff for administering the mortgage, and an appraiser to get a predicted value of the property.
+Private Vaughan mortgage brokers need to pay their lawyers, their own staff for administering the mortgage, and an appraiser to get a predicted value of the property.
 Comparison shopping with many different lenders will help you get a better deal.
 Our team can help you get several quotes from lenders in our network.

 Gradually Improving Your Credit Score